Home » Travel Tips » Safety & Health » Siesta Key Beach Water Conditions: Temperature, Clarity & Safety Tips

 How to Use Google Maps to Your Advantage:

-• Switch to Satellite View to spot water color, sandbars, and jetties.
+• Switch to Satellite View to spot water colour, sandbars, and jetties.

 • Zoom into various access points (Access 1 through 13) to check amenities, parking areas, and crowd density.